-LED (Light Emitting Diode) bulbs are great for directional light, but not diffused light.
-Some can be used with a dimmer, some require a special LED dimmer
+LED (Light Emitting Diode) bulbs are great for directional light, but not diffused or soft light.
+Some can be used with a dimmer, some require a special LED dimmer.

 CFL (Compact Fluorescent Light) bulbs offer a variety of colour tones from warm to cool.
 They’re not recommended for outside and they sometimes struggle in cold climates.
-They’re good for infrequently used products that are not switched on and off regularly
+They’re good for infrequently used light sources that are not switched on and off regularly.

 Halogen lights provide a white light, similar to natural daylight, and can be used with a dimmer.
 These are popular in ceiling mounted downlights.

 Wattage refers to the power usage, not the output of light or brightness of the bulb (for that, look for the lumens indicator).